-A GIS-based decision support system providing quick access to state fish and wildlife agency priorities to deliver data-driven solutions for proactive decision-making.
+A GIS-based decision support system providing quick access to state fish and wildlife agency priorities related to crucial habitats and important migration areas.

 CHAT delivers a wildlife conservation tool designed to provide the public easy access to location-based information on state fish and wildlife agency conservation priorities at a landscape level.

 “Easily accessible state agency data is critical to informed land use, land planning and natural resource decisions”